 Here are two links regarding UC San Diego policies on exams:

-Regrade Policy: Your quizzes, exams, and MATLAB homework will be graded using Gradescope.
+Regrade Policy: Your quizzes will be graded automatically by Canvas; your exams and MATLAB homework will be graded using Gradescope.
 If you find errors in grading, you will have an opportunity to request a regrade.
-A regrade window will be open approximately one week following the due date, during which you can leave careful, thoughtful comments about where you feel a grading error was made.
-No regrade requests will be considered after the specified window.
+A regrade window will be open three days after the scores are posted, and it will stay open for 60 hours.
+During this time window you will be able to leave careful, thoughtful comments about where you feel a grading error was made.
+No regrade requests will be considered after the specified window closes.
 Please note: any regrade request may result in regrading of the entire assignment, and your overall score could go up or down.

 Administrative Deadline: Your scores for all graded work will be posted in Gradescope and in Canvas.
 It is your responsibility to check your scores and contact your TA before the end of Week 10 to resolve recording errors.
 Questions regarding missing or incorrectly recorded scores will not be considered after the last day of instruction.